Yutian2024/Machine-Learning-for-Power-Grid-Intrusion-Detection/README.md

 # Machine Learning for Power Grid Intrusion Detection
-Teamwork on some DNN and non-DL applications on an EPIC dataset
+Teamwork on DNN and non-DL applications for a multi-class classification task on an EPIC dataset.

 ## Members
 Yutian Mei yt.mei@mail.utoronto.ca